pingcap/docs-cn/dev/tidb-in-kubernetes/troubleshoot.md

     ```

 - If a `StorageClass` exists in the cluster but the available PV is insufficient, you need to add PV resources correspondingly.
 For Local PV, you can expand it by referring to [Local PV Configuration](/dev/tidb-in-kubernetes/reference/configuration/storage-class.md#local-pv-configuration).

+- tidb-scheduler has a high availability scheduling policy for TiKV and PD.
+For the same TiDB cluster, if there are N replicas of TiKV or PD, then the number of PD Pods that can be scheduled to each node is `M=(N-1)/2` (if N<3, then M=1) at most, and the number of TiKV Pods that can be scheduled to each node is `M=ceil(N/3)` (if N<3, then M=1; `ceil` means rounding up) at most.
+If the Pod's state becomes `Pending` because the high availability scheduling policy is not satisfied, you need to add more nodes in the cluster.

 ## The Pod is in the `CrashLoopBackOff` state